 For more information of Duchenne please visit: www.duchenneuk.org

-Before the DMD Hub was launched, DMD clinical trials were only conducted at Great Ormond Street Hospital in London and the Newcastle upon Tyne Hospital.
+Before the DMD Hub was launched, clinical trials for DMD were only conducted at Great Ormond Street Hospital (GOSH) in London and the Newcastle upon Tyne Hospital.

 In 2016, Duchenne UK launched The DMD Hub.

-We are now working with staff at the two original sites to develop a network of sites across the UK.
-They are providing expert DMD advice and training to enable new sites to begin running trials.
+We are now working with staff at the two original sites, or centres of excellence, to develop a network of sites across the UK.
+GOSH and Newcastle are providing expert DMD advice and training to enable new sites in the UK to begin running trials.
 This will relieve pressure on the experienced sites.

-Within the first year of operation, the DMD Hub expects two to three new trial sites in the UK to be selected for industry-led DMD trials.
+Within the first year of operation, the DMD Hub has already funded five new trial sites in the UK, which are now running industry-led DMD trials.